Israel-Molestina/note-taker/README.md

 ## Usage

 Using the application is simple.
 Simply go to the link I have provided below.
 Once you are there click on Get started.
 This will bring you to the notes page.
-You can add a note by inputing the title and text for the note, then clicking the save icon on the top right.
+You can add a note by inputting the title and text for the note, then clicking the save icon on the top right.
 Your note will now appear on a column on the left.
 If you click on it your note will be displayed on the right.
 To add a new note, click the pen icon on the top left.
 To delete a note click on the red garbage bin icon to the right of your notes on the left column.

 ## License